georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/5_theming.md

 ```

 <!--
-Basically this allows you to import assignInline vars from vanilla-extract
+Basically this allows you to import assignInline vars from vanilla-extract dynamic package

 click

-import your root theme class and your vars from your theme file
+import your vars from your theme file

-click

-apply your root theme class to the root of your app

 click